Yes, some individuals are born with both penile and vaginal structures due to rare intersex conditions.

 How Common Is Being Born With Both Penis and Vagina?

-Despite its rarity, awareness has increased significantly over recent decades due to advances in genetics, endocrinology, and social advocacy for intersex rights.
+Despite its rarity, awareness has increased significantly over recent decades due to advances in genetics, endocrinology, and advocacy for intersex people and families.

 Medical Diagnosis and Identification

-Diagnosing whether an infant has both penile and vaginal structures involves careful clinical evaluation shortly after birth when ambiguous genitalia are noticed.
-Medical professionals use several tools:
+Diagnosing whether an infant has both penile and vaginal structures involves careful clinical evaluation shortly after birth when atypical or ambiguous genitalia are noticed.
+Medical professionals may use several tools:

-- Physical Examination: Inspection for presence of penile tissue alongside vaginal openings or urogenital sinus.
+- Physical Examination: Inspection for penile tissue, vaginal openings, or a urogenital sinus.

-- Ultrasound Imaging: To detect internal reproductive organs such as ovaries, testes, uterus, or fallopian tubes.
+- Ultrasound Imaging: To look for internal reproductive organs such as ovaries, testes, uterus, or fallopian tubes.

-- Hormonal Tests: Measuring levels of sex hormones like testosterone and estrogen to assess gonadal function.
+- Hormonal Tests: Measuring sex hormone levels to assess gonadal function.

-- Karyotyping: Genetic testing to determine chromosomal sex (e.g., XX, XY, mosaic patterns).
+- Karyotyping: Genetic testing to identify chromosomal patterns such as XX, XY, or mosaic forms.

-Accurate diagnosis is crucial for guiding medical care decisions and supporting families through understanding their child’s unique physiology.
+Accurate diagnosis is crucial for guiding medical care decisions and helping families understand their child’s unique physiology.

 The Role of Genetics in Sexual Development Variations